fkressmann/mobiremote/README.md

 - [x] Calibrate temp measurements
 - [x] Send temp only when changed
-- [x] Use WiFi manager instead of fixed WiFi credentails
+- [x] Use WiFi manager instead of fixed WiFi credentials
 - [x] Use WiFi manager to set mqtt settings
 - [x] Add some pics here